 The Computer Science Department maintains four laboratories of modern computer hardware and software for the teaching of the most up-to-date technologies.

 During the 3-year program, you will take General Education courses, as well as the following core courses.
-For the complete list, please view the Course Calendar.
+For the complete list, please view the Courses by program